WangLabHKUST/H3DSG/README.md

 For each analysis, the user can enter the directory and run the R code inside the folder.
 The code will read the demo data provided in the folder, run the analysis, and generate result files within the folder.

 ## Raw data availability
 The data generated in this study has been deposited in the [Genome Sequence Archive](https://ngdc.cncb.ac.cn/gsa-human/).
 The accession number for DNA and RNA sequencing data is HRA008075, and the accession number of the DNA methylation data is OMIX006956.
+The data is not released at the moment but will be released upon publication of the manuscript.

 ## Contact
 For any questions, please contact Professor Jiguang Wang via email: jgwang AT ust DOT hk